browserengineering/book/book/forms.md

         body = body[1:]
 ```

-Here `body` initially has an extra `&` tacked on to the front, which
+Here, `body` initially has an extra `&` tacked on to the front, which
 is removed on the last line.

 Now, any time you see special syntax like this, you've got to ask: